Athena SWAN good practice initiatives

 Since 2006, the charter has presented 1,039 awards to subscribing institutions, all of whom have demonstrated a dedication to facilitating progress towards gender equality.

-In 2016, with funding from the Wellcome Trust, ECU’s research team analysed sixty-two successful departmental Athena SWAN submissions from medical and related disciplines (2007-2014) to identify good practice initiatives that had positive outcomes for gender equality at departmental level.
+In 2016, with funding from the Wellcome Trust, Advance HE’s research team analysed sixty-two successful departmental Athena SWAN submissions from medical and related disciplines (2007-2014) to identify good practice initiatives that had positive outcomes for gender equality at departmental level.

 We hope this online platform will facilitate the sharing of good practice throughout the sector, contribute to a community of good practice, and facilitate the ability of higher education institutions and research institutes to continue to promote and progress gender equality.